Friday, October 31, 2014

 -- Roberto Baggio, Silvio Piola and Giuseppe Meazza took three of the spots for forwards.
 Piola and Meazza won World Cups for Italy.

 -- Both Roberto Baggio and Alessandro Del Piero scored 27 international goals for Italy.
-Del Piero had 91 caps while Baggio only received 56 caps.
+But Del Piero had 91 caps while Baggio only received 56 caps.

 -- Meazza was Italy's best players as Italy won two consecutive World Cups in 1934 and 1938 as captain.
 He was named to the All-star Team and won the Golden Ball Award at the 1934 World Cup, as the tournament's best player.
 Meazza is widely considered one of Italy's greatest ever player.